atavory/ibex/docs/source/pipelines.rst

               ...)), ('functiontransformer_2', FunctionTransformer(...
               ...))]

-This alternative, therefore, is more succinct, but allows less control over the class names.
+This alternative, therefore, is more succinct, but allows less control over the steps' names.